George Tweedy: World War hiatus

 During the Second World War, players played in teams close to where they were stationed and this gave Tweedy the chance to play with Grimsby Town until 1942.
 However, most of the team including keeper Tweedy were eventually sent off to battle and this left the remaining team with a mixture of untried young players and guests.
 Tweedy's replacement in goal was, once again, George Moulson who left for Lincoln County upon Tweedy's return in 1946.
 Tweedy played as a guest for both Arsenal and Hibernian in the intervening years.
 After World War 2, Grimsby managed only two more seasons in the First Division and have never regained such a status since.
 Keeper Tweedy is also the second of three Grimsby players to be capped by England whilst playing for the club.

 He retired as a player in 1950 to become assistant manager with Grimsby, and from July 1950 to January 1951, stayed with the team as caretaker manager.
 He returned as a player for a small time period in late 1951, before finally retiring on 3 April 1953.

-England
+International career

 George played his only game for England on 2 December 1936 at Highbury against Hungary.
 England won 6–2 in front of a crowd of around 36,000 people.
 He was prevented from acquiring more caps by being in competition with fellow goalkeepers Woodley (19 caps) of Chelsea and Hibbs (25 caps) of Birmingham.